 Our water supply comes from wells and springs.
-About 55% of our water is produced by 9 wells - 2 at the base of the Red Hills of Dundee, 5 in the Dayton Prairie about 3 miles southwest of the City (one of which is co-owned with the City of Lafayette , and 2 inside the city limits.
-Another well inside the city is used for irrigation of city-owned or leased facilities.
-The other 45% of our water comes from springs located in the Red Hills of Dundee approximately 2 miles northeast of Dayton.
+About 74% of our water is produced from 2 wells at the base of the Red Hills of Dundee and the City's spring system.
+Additionally

+5 wells in the Dayton Prairie, about 3 miles southwest of the City, produce about 26% of our water.